appetite for destruction: pets and pica

 Gone are the days of leaving snacks out on the counter when guests are over; skilled dogs and cats think nothing of surfing the counters to graze on your appetizers!
 However, food items aren’t the only things on our pet’s menu.
 The consumption of non-food items, a behavior called pica, can have devastating consequences for our pets.

 Both dogs and cats can exhibit pica, eating oddities such as rocks, plastic bags, fabric and plants.
-In fact, Petplan pet insurance recently received a claim for a 7-month-old mixed breed puppy who ingested a wooden skewer and needed life-saving emergency surgery (resulting in a $4,700 hospital bill, all of which was reimbursed, minus the $100 deductible)!
+In fact, Petplan recently paid a pet insurance claim for a 7-month-old mixed breed puppy who ingested a wooden skewer and needed life-saving emergency surgery (resulting in a $4,700 hospital bill, all of which was reimbursed, minus the $100 deductible)!

 Other dogs prefer to snack on rocks.
 Sometimes, this behavior can become compulsive.
 Eating rocks can present your pup with a dangerous intestinal blockage (and a hefty hospital bill), so vigilance is required to prevent rock eating.